yb-f/MQMobList/README.md

 # MQMobList

-Provides a filterable and sortable of spawns in your current zone
+Provides a filterable and sortable table of spawns in your current zone.

 ## Installation